-We always recommend contacting your pediatrician if you feel concerned.
-In adults, chronic hiccups can be signs of damage to the nervous system, tumors, kidney disease, and even diabetes (10).
+We always recommend contacting your pediatrician if you feel concerned, especially if you feel that your baby is experiencing pain during hiccups This could be a sign of infant GERD.
+In adults, chronic hiccups can be signs of damage to the nervous system, tumors, kidney disease, and even diabetes (15).

 These aren’t typical causes of baby hiccups, but it’s worth a check if you’re worried.

 Preventing baby hiccups isn’t always easy, particularly when they occur out of the blue.
 Still, here are some ways you can try: